Nikhil1017/Corider_application_project/README.md

-This a FLask app that connects with Atlas MongoDB to perform all CRUD using Operations.
+This a User Management API that performs all the CRUD (Create,Read,Update,Delete) Operations using Flask and MongoDB.

 To set up the application